Efficient verification of entangled continuous-variable quantum states with local measurements: Two-mode entangled coherent states

-where the symbol $\kappa$ represents the perturbation caused by noise, and the normalizations are omitted.
-Be reminded that these noisy states are different in form as the ones in Eq.~\eqref{eq:noisy}, but direct calculations can establish the relation between its passing probability and the infidelity $\epsilon$.
-Then, the optimization in Eq.~\eqref{eq:v_opt} shows that the resource requirement for verifying \ket{\psi^{\text{\rm ECS}}_{\alpha,\alpha}} is around ${N\approx 2.48(4)\epsilon^{-1}\ln\delta^{-1}}$ with the optimized probability distribution ${\{\mu_l\}=\{0.46(3),0.47(7),0.06(0)\}}$, confirming the high efficiency of our protocol.
-See Appendix~E for the detailed calculations.
+where the perturbation ${\kappa=(1-\sqrt{\eta})\alpha/2}$ is caused by photon loss with $\eta$ denoting the fraction of photons that survives the noisy channel \cite{vanEnk.etal2001}, and the small value $\Delta$ represents the displacement error.
+These two types of noisy states thus correspond to the extreme one-mode error and the symmetric two-mode error respectively \footnote{Be reminded that the noisy states in Eq.~\eqref{eq:noisyStates} are different in form as the ones in Eq.~\eqref{eq:noisy}, but direct calculations can establish the relation between its passing probability and the infidelity $\epsilon$; see Appendix~E \cite{supp}}.
+Then, the optimization in Eq.~\eqref{eq:v_opt} shows that the resource requirement for verifying \ket{\psi^{\text{\rm ECS}}_{\alpha,\alpha}} is ${N\approx 2.60(4)\epsilon^{-1}\ln\delta^{-1}}$ with the optimized probability ${\{\mu_l\}=\{0.49(7),0.40(2),0.10(1)\}}$.
+As a comparison, for the tomographic detection of an ECS with a $99.99\%$ fidelity using PNRDs, the experiment in Ref.~\cite{Israel.etal2019} used more than $10^{10}$ measurements.
+Our protocol, instead, is much more efficient which requires ${\sim\!10^5}$ measurements to reach the confidence level of $99\%$.
+See Appendix~E \cite{supp} for more detailed discussions.